qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talk-012.md

   - LLM
   - retrieval augmented generation
 ---
 > "*You don't want to use an expensive model like GPT 4 for evaluation, because then the cost adds up and it does not work out.
-Right.
-If you are spending more on evaluating the responses, you may as well just do something else, like have a human to generate the responses.*”\
+If you are spending more on evaluating the responses, you might as well just do something else, like have a human to generate the responses.*”\
 -- Sourabh Agrawal
 >